Solaro/my-graphics-webpage/README.md

 http://tkuo-website.appspot.com/

 Using:
 http://yomotsu.github.io/threejs-examples/

 I was finally able to have a 3D-template that I wanted to work with on my website.

 I started adding additional 3D-objects to website, but this is still a work in progress.

+Additional information:
+Spinning Box: You can control how fast the box rotates using the top right panel Spinning Sphere: You can control how fast the sphere rotates using the top right panel Wire + Transparent Sphere: Click and interact with screen!
+You can also zoom in out.
+Suprise me: Suprise.